 Why is the design process important?

 The architectural design process is important because the design of a house is complicated.

 There are many things to consider in a home, and you want to get it right.
 So you follow a process that covers all the essential factors in designing a house along the way.

-The architectural design process means that you don’t overlook any critical aspects in the design of your home.
+The architectural design process means that you don’t overlook any critical aspects of your home’s design.

-It also helps communicate the intention of the house design.
-Through sketches and drawings produced at different steps in the architectural design process.
+It also helps communicate the house design’s intention through sketches and drawings produced at different steps in the architectural design process.
 They show design ideas in an easy to understand way.
 And helps our clients provide valuable feedback on their proposed house design.